The American Medical Association

 Medical Students, Medical Residents and Physician Judges

-Background
+The Background

-The AMA hosts two events twice per year, (1) a research challenge & poster symposium, and (2) a poster showcase.
-During these events medical students compete for a cash prize, by conducting research projects.
-The medical student outreach team, in charge of the contests, requested our team find a way to replace the platform they were using for both events, Underline.io.
-The outreach team had a few issues with it, their biggest issue being that the main focus of the tool showcased the written abstract over the student’s posters.
+The AMA hosts two events annually, the research challenge & poster symposium, and the poster showcase.
+During these events, medical students compete for a cash prize.
+The medical student outreach team requested our team find a way to replace the platform they were using Underline.io.
+The events have a substantial impact on AMA membership.
+They provide medical students and residents with a way to stand out from the competition when they begin their job search.

 The Challenge